 By 1794, Jefferson had put his plans into action at Monticello.
-He had a plow fitted with a wooden moldboard of his design and reported to Sir John Sinclair (23 March 1798) that "an experience of five years has enabled me to say, it answers in practice to what it promises in theory."
-In addition to offering the least resistance as it was pulled through the soil, Jefferson's moldboard had a further advantage: "It may be made by the coarsest workman, by a process so exact, that its form shall never be varied by a single hair's breadth."
-Ease of duplication was thus another measure of the usefulness of his design.
+He had a plow fitted with a wooden moldboard of his design and reported to Sir John Sinclair (March 23, 1798) that "an experience of 5. years has enabled me to say it answers in practice to what it promises in theory."
+In addition to offering the least resistance as it was pulled through the soil, Jefferson's moldboard had a further advantage: "[I]t may be made by the coarsest workman, by a process so exact, that it's form shall never be varied a single hair's breadth."
+Ease of duplication was thus another measure of the usefulness of his design.4

-In 1814 Jefferson began to have his moldboards cast in iron.
-He informed Charles Willson Peale (21 March 1815) that the plow with his iron moldboard was "so light that the two small horses or mules draw it with less labor than I have ever before seen necessary.
-It does beautiful work and is approved by everyone."
+In 1814, Jefferson began to have his moldboards cast in iron.
+He informed Charles Willson Peale (March 21, 1815) that the plow with his iron moldboard was "so light that two small horses or mules draw it with less labor than I have ever before seen necessary. it does beautiful work and is approved by every one."5

 Just how widely Jefferson's moldboard was adopted by others is unclear.
 He never sought to patent it, and in fact sent numerous models to friends at home and abroad, where his design met with general approval.
 Jefferson's moldboard was featured in James Mease's Domestic Encyclopedia (Philadelphia, 1803), and the French Society of Agriculture awarded Jefferson its gold medal and membership as a foreign associate.6